Stable minimal hypersurfaces in $\mathbf{R}^5$: -Bubbles in Spectral Positive Bi-Ricci Curvature

 The strategy to prove Theorem \ref{thm:mububbles} is to minimize a certain warped prescribed mean curvature functional.

 Let $w$ be a smooth positive function on $N$.
-Let $\Omega \subset N$ have finite perimeter.
+Let $\Omega \subset N$ be an open set with smooth boundary (or more generally a set of finite perimeter).
+Let $\nu$ denote the outward unit normal vector field along $\partial \Omega$.
 Let $h$ be a smooth function defined in a neighborhood of $\partial \Omega$.
 We study minimizers of the warped prescribed mean curvature functional

 Ultimately, we will take $w = u$ to be our warping function, but we leave $w$ general for most of the calculations.
+Note that this functional may be viewed as a $\mu$-bubble functional on a warped manifold, see \cite[Remark 11]{CL:soapbubbles} and \cite{xu:biRic} for similar computations.